beckym223/Loan_Default_Prediction/README.md

 •	min_samples_leaf = 1
 •	min_samples_split = 2

-With these hyperparamters, the random forest classifier achieved an accuracy of 93.55% on the test set.
+With these hyperparamters, the random forest classifier achieved an accuracy of 0.86 on the test set.

 We also generated a classification report and confusion matrix to evaluate the model’s performance.
-The classification report showed a precision of 89% for the 0 class and a recall of 87% for the positive class (default=1).
+The classification report showed a precision of 0.37 and a recall of 0.28 for the positive class (default=1).
 The confusion matrix provided a visual representation of the true positives, true negatives, false positives, and false negatives.

 Random forests have several advantages that make them well-suited for this dataset: